 - Erroneous data

-Once the “problematic data” have been extricated from the sample, the aggregated raw volume figures are weighted to accurately represent sales activity for each region of the country.
-This is also called the non-seasonally-adjusted volume.
-The weights are benchmarked every 10 years to reflect shifts in regional demand.
-(For more information on NAR’s weighting system) The non-seasonally adjusted volume is then converted into seasonally-adjusted annualized rates.
+Once the "problematic data" have been extricated from the sample, the aggregated raw volume figures are weighted to represent sales activity for each region of the country accurately.
+This is also called the non-seasonally adjusted volume.
+The weights are benchmarked every ten years to reflect shifts in regional demand.
+(For more information on NAR's weighting system) The non-seasonally adjusted volume is then converted into seasonally-adjusted annualized rates.
 (See section on Seasonal Adjustments)

-Median and mean (average) prices are computed for the nation and four census regions on a monthly basis.
+Median prices are computed for the nation and four census regions on a monthly basis.
 Median prices are also calculated for selected metropolitan areas and are reported quarterly to give adequate time for data gathering.
-Due to the nature of the distribution of home sales prices, the mean sales price is usually higher than the median price.

 There is a slight degree of seasonal variation in reporting selling prices.
 Sales prices generally experience the largest gains in the summer months, as favorable weather conditions create an ideal atmosphere for buying and selling a home.
-Demand for homes usually hits its seasonal peak in the third quarter, and strong price appreciation generally follows suit, and then declines moderately over the next three months.
-Despite the slight seasonal variances that exist in the price series, sales prices are not seasonally adjusted.
-The reason for this is that seasonal variances are extremely fickle and difficult to gauge.
+Demand for homes usually hits its seasonal peak in the third quarter.
+Strong price appreciation generally follows suit and then declines moderately over the next three months.
+Despite the slight seasonal variances in the price series, sales prices are not seasonally adjusted.
+This is because seasonal variances are extremely fickle and difficult to gauge.
 Furthermore, changes in the characteristics and size of a home have a more pronounced effect on home prices.

 Seasonal Adjustment-Annualized Rate

-The annual rate for a particular month represents what the total number of sales for a year would be if the relative pace for that month were maintained for 12 consecutive months.
-Seasonal adjustments, which are determined by using the X-12 Variant created by the Census Bureau, are then used to factor out seasonal variances in resale activity.
+The annual rate for a particular month would represent the total number of sales for a year if the relative pace for that month was maintained for 12 consecutive months.
+Seasonal adjustments, determined by using the X-13 Variant created by the Census Bureau, are then used to factor out seasonal variances in resale activity.
 For example, home sales in the winter months are generally much slower than sales in the summer months, primarily because of differences in weather.
-These disparities tell us little about actual trends in the housing market because they are mostly a result of seasonal variances.
+These disparities tell us little about actual trends in the housing market because they are primarily a result of seasonal variances.
 Therefore, we need to remove seasonal variances and create an annualized rate to gain a greater perspective on how the resale market is performing.
 Seasonally-adjusted annualized figures are reported for both our monthly and quarterly reports.
 For more on seasonality in housing data, please visit the topic on our blog.